Project Restore Code of Service

 We will aim to respond to all written communications via email or letter within five working days.

 While we try to provide the best possible service to you, we may not always get it right.
 Where there is a problem, please let us know in the first instance and we will do our best to help.
-If you are dissatisfied and wish to register a complaint, you can do so by telephoning the helpline.
-If the helpline is unable to resolve your complaint, please email [email protected] including the word “Escalation” in the subject line.
+If you are dissatisfied and wish to register a complaint, you can do so by emailing [email protected] including the word “Escalation” in the subject line.
 We always take complaints seriously and will listen to your case in full.
 We will respond to complaints within five working days.
-Where it is not possible to reply to the complaint within this timeline, an acknowledgement will be sent to the viewer outlining when we expect to reply.
+Where it is not possible to reply to the complaint within this timeline, an acknowledgement will be sent to you outlining when we expect to reply.